mbobby22/mbobby22.github.io/_posts/2024-04-29-architectural-patterns.markdown

 title:  "Architectural Patterns"
 date:   2024-04-29 16:00:00 +0200
 categories: coding architecture
+excerpt: "Most popular and commonly used patterns and I have encountered so far along projects: Layered, Client-Server, Event-Driven, Microservices, Broker, Monolithic, Peer-to-Peer."
 ---

 Read more about some of the most popular and commonly used patterns and I have encountered so far along projects: